 Pedestrianised Grafton St is the heart of shopping in the city, with high-street brands and chic department store Brown Thomas (Dublin’s answer to Harvey Nichols).
 Nearby, the George’s St Arcade is great for quirky one-off pieces and vintage finds; while Avoca on Suffolk St is a bit of a treasure trove of great Irish designers, high-end fashion and stylish home buys.
 Jervis Centre, across the Liffey – around a 15-minute walk from Grafton St – is one of the best city-centre shopping centres, you’ll be able to see Dublin traders on the lively Moore Street market in action nearby.

 You may fall in love with The Merrion hotel after your afternoon tea, most people do.
 So treat yourself to a room upstairs in the art-hung corridors, with views over Merrion Square and Government buildings, a bit like staying in Whitehall in London, just with more trees and a quirky statue of Oscar Wilde in the square outside.
-There’s a bronze James Joyce in the hotel garden off the terrace, you’ll pass it on your way down the glass corridor to the stylish spa.
+There’s a bronze James Joyce in the hotel garden off the terrace – you can see him in the main photo above, you’ll pass it on your way down the glass corridor to the stylish spa.
 As well as the grand, but cosy, drawing rooms with ornate fireplaces and real fires, there’s a discreet bar with the feel of a gentleman’s club, perfect for an early G&T or a post-dinner brandy.
 The actor Gabriel Byrne was in one of the leather armchairs the evening we visited.
 (All of us being Irish nobody got too excited about being in close proximity to Irish-Hollywood celebrity.)

 Housed in four Grade 1 listed Georgian townhouses, the hotel is all tall windows and high ceilings.
 That makes for very spacious bedrooms; ours had couches in front of the huge fireplace and could easily have fitted in that writing desk, which occupies its own room next door to the bathroom (gleaming white marble tiles and mirrors).
 If you’re feeling like Ireland, with its writers, poetry and Guinness-fuelled evenings, might just inspire that novel you’ve been meaning to write, this is the place you might even start it…